tlikonen/just-getopt/README.md

 probably use it in a program with complex Git-like sub command interface.
 But other than that it does too much and feels like controlling my program.
-What about *just a getopt parser* with simple programming interface and without other magic?
-“Just Getopt” is my idea of good getopt parser interface.
+What about *just a getopt parser* with simple programming interface and without other magic? *Just Getopt* is my idea of good getopt parser interface.
 I hope you like it.
 If not, well, there are many options.